It can be tempting to ship a board game via Media Mail because of the reduced shipping cost. But are board games Media Mail?

 Imagine that you do send a board game via Media Mail.
 To start with, it will take longer to arrive than standard mail because it is classed as a lower priority.
 Then, one of three things that could happen.

 - No-one checks the package and it goes through to your customer.
-You save a few bucks.
+You save a little money.

 - The package is checked, found that it doesn’t qualify and it is sent back to you with charges and possibly a fine.
 You have to pay the extra costs and there is a delay to your customer receiving their board game.